 We proceed to perform noise diagnostics on the noise component (shown in panel D of Fig.~\ref{Fig2}) of $T_{\textrm{max}}$ dynamics for the months of January from 1951-2024.
-Appendix Fig.~\ref{FigB1} shows the probability density function (PDF) of this noise component, where the PDF of the noise value is observed to be slightly skewed with a small tail on the left.
-We fit the PDF with a Lévy alpha-stable distribution to determine the stability parameter (denoted by $\alpha$) and skewness parameter (SP).
+Appendix Fig.~\ref{FigB1} shows the probability density function (PDF) of this noise component, where we observe the PDF of the noise value to be slightly skewed with a small tail on the left.
+We fit the PDF with a Lévy alpha-stable distribution to determine the stability parameter ($\alpha$) and skewness parameter (SP).
 The Lévy alpha-stable distribution, which generalizes a Gaussian distribution (when $\alpha=2$), captures extreme events or abrupt shifts in temperature dynamics~\cite{Nolan97}.
 The SP controls the asymmetry of the PDF.
 Refer to the last column of Table~\ref{Table1} for the estimated values of $\alpha$ and SP for $T_{\textrm{max}}$ dynamics of January.

-Further, we determine the spectral decay parameter (denoted by $\beta$) estimated from the PSD (see Appendix~\ref{sec:nd}) of the noise component of January for the period from 1951-2024; the PSD plot shown in Appendix Fig.~\ref{FigB2}.
-We see that $\beta$ for the month of January is found to have a negative value (see the last column of Table~\ref{Table1}) for $T_{\textrm{max}}$ dynamics of January, indicating that the overall power spectrum of the noise component increases with increasing frequency, which is a characteristic feauture of colored-noise.
+Further, we determine the spectral decay parameter ($\beta$) estimated from the PSD (see Appendix~\ref{sec:nd}) of the noise component of January for the period from 1951-2024; the PSD plot is shown in Appendix Fig.~\ref{FigB2}.
+We see that $\beta$ for the $T_{\textrm{max}}$ dynamics of January is found to have a negative value (see the last column of Table~\ref{Table1}), indicating that the overall power spectrum of the noise component increases with increasing frequency, which is a characteristic feature of colored-noise.
 The last column of Table~\ref{Table1} further presents all statistical information and results of the noise diagnostics for every month.

 Next, we investigate for any significant correlation between the noise component and the signal components of $T_{\textrm{max}}$ for the months of January from 1951-2024.
 Appendix Fig.~\ref{FigB3} shows the scatter plot for the noise amplitude against the amplitude of the dominant and secondary components, with the red line indicating a linear regression.
-We see no significant correlation, and hence the noise is additive in nature.
+We see no significant correlation, and hence conclude that the noise is additive in nature.